ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 At this point you should be able to run the application on localhost.

-At this point you should be able to run the application on localhost.

 In your terminal type `npm run dev` to see the application run.
 Go to localhost:3000 to see if the product is running.

 If it works, proceed to the next step.